ChallengeSY/nebunoid/editor.md

 * P__u__rple: Creates a brush with zero green
 * __Y__ellow: Creates a brush with zero blue
 * __I__nvisible: Creates an invisible brush (overrides all of the above)

+### Block compositions
+Nebunoid supports a fair amount of block types and compositions.

+* Soft block: These are the most basic blocks.
+They are simple in appearance, and go down in one hit
+* Exploding block: These blocks explode (-1), destroying their surroundings in one hit.
+Some of them leave behind "bloomed" blocks (-2) in their wake
+* Invincible block: These blocks are immune to normal damage.
+When in their final state, they can no longer score points, but no longer impede level progression
+* Multi-Hit blocks: These blocks take multiple hits to destroy, chaining into another brush.
+Possible to form a repeating chain, causing blocks bound to such chains to also no longer impede progression
+* Invisible block: These blocks are invisible.
+They may use *any* of the above properties.
+Vulnerable to Zap Blocks powerup